droveda/spring-udemy-course/new-course/NOTES02.md

   * Dependency Injection
   * @Component, @Autowired, @ComponentScan, etc...
   * Just Dependency Injection is NOT sufficient (You need other frameworks to build apps)
-    * Spring Modules and Spring Projects: Extend Spring Eco System
+    * Spring Modules and Spring Projects: Extends Spring Eco System
       * Provide good integration with other frameworks (Hibernate/JPA, JUnit & Mockito for Unit Testing)
 * Spring MVC (Spring Module): Simplify bulding web apps and REST API
   * Bulding web applications with struts was very complex